-And everybody is watching and I don’t do it.
+And everybody was watching (try to qualify 98 kg) and I don’t do it.
 It’s unprofessional of me, but the Chicago Tribune followed up with me saying, “We want to do an interview with you about not making it to the Olympics.”
 You know, after them hyping me all up.
 And I couldn’t do it.
 I never hit them back up.
 Maybe that goes back to the beginning about the wrestler who lost and disappeared, and I do regret that.
 I should have hit that guy up.
-I’m like, If you interview me right now, it’s going to be nothing but terrible, bad things I’ll say.
+I’m like, If you interview me right now, it’s going to be nothing but terrible, bad things that I’ll say.
 But you know, maybe people need to hear that.
 They don’t need to hear that I’m super-positive all the time, which I do try to be.
 But I’m not going to fluff anybody, either.
 When someone asks me how I’m feeling, I’m not going to just say, Good.
 I’m going to say, Well, I’m doing terrible, you know?
 And that’s the honest truth.

 I don’t know what you think about that, Andy, but I don’t let it hit me.
 Ever.
 But being in the Chicago Tribune and USA Wrestler… My friend from back home said, “My cousin wrestles and he is just ecstatic that I know you.”
 I’m like, “Of course you know me, Matt.
 You’re practically the reason why I am where I am.”
-That is so surreal for me I cannot even handle it, I have to play it cool to myself, but it’s an act.
+That is so surreal for me that I cannot even handle it.
+I have to play it cool to myself, but it’s an act.
 Yeah, I’m in the magazine, so what?

 Bisek: We wonder why our interviews may not be that great, but that is something that doesn’t come out because you’re not doing it for the camera.
 You just know the true struggle that it takes to get there, and that is what maybe creates that humility.
-But if you have other people thinking you’re this and that it’s like, Hold on.
+But if you have other people thinking you’re this and that, then it’s like, Hold on.
 You could look back quickly to when you were in their position.
-Something I wrote down in a journal after Tashkent was about winning a World med and it relates to climbing a mountain like Joe just talked about.
-When you are climbing a mountain and you’ve never been there before, you don’t know high you’re climbing.
+Something I wrote down in a journal after Tashkent (’14 Worlds) was about winning a World medal and it relates to climbing a mountain like Joe just talked about.
+When you are climbing a mountain and you’ve never been there before, you don’t know how high you’re climbing.
 You’re just climbing to climb.
 Well I’ve got to go up, I’ve got to go up.
 And you get there eventually.